 According to real reviewers, these are some of the best sunscreens that won’t harm your clothing, but they’ll still protect your skin in the presence of sun and moisture.

 1. The Best Overall Stain-Free Sunscreen

 Because it’s avobenzone-free and instead made from reef-friendly active minerals, Blue Lizard is the number-one pick if you’re trying to avoid sunscreen stains.
 It offers broad-spectrum UVA/UVB protection and remains water-resistant for up to 40 minutes — plus, it doesn’t contain any fragrances or parabens, making it great for sensitive skin.
 The bottle even turns blue in the presence of UV light, so you know exactly when you need to apply it.
-Get it in various-sized bottles (both SPF 30+ and 50+) or an easy-to-apply stick balm.
+Get it in either a 5-ounce or 8.75-ounce bottle.

 One reviewer wrote: “We’ve been using this on our son, who has red hair and very light, fair skin, since he was a baby, and he’s never burned while wearing!
 He’s going on 6, so we feel pretty good about that lol.
 It absorbs well, is creamy and lightweight, and doesn’t have a smell.
 It’s also never stained clothes or discolored them.”

 SPF: 30 | Broad-spectrum protection: Yes | Water resistance: Up to 40 minutes

 Also available on: Bed Bath & Beyond, $13 (3 Oz.)